 2. The numbers shall be entered into a random number generator by district staff.

 3. Applications selected by the random number generator shall be reviewed for eligibility, cost-effectiveness and the amount of funding they are eligible for.
 Ineligible applications will not be funded.

-4. Applications for uncontrolled (tier 0) baseline engines in Off-Road Equipment Replacement Program shall be submitted to the random number generator first.
-After all uncontrolled (tier 0) baseline engines have been drawn, tier 1 baseline engine projects shall enter the random draw.
+4. Applications for uncontrolled (Tier 0) baseline engines in Off-Road Equipment Replacement Program shall be submitted to the random number generator before Tier 1 engines.
+After all uncontrolled (Tier 0) baseline engines have been drawn, Tier 1 baseline engine projects shall enter the random draw.

 5. The random draw shall occur in March and tentative award letters shall be mailed to applicants in April 2019.

 Examples of Eligibile Projects: